19hours/sg-statutes/Acts/Active Mobility Act 2017.md

 (a) there is no person who appears, to the satisfaction of the Authority, to be the owner of the vehicle, article or thing, as the case may be; or

-(b) there is such a person but that person has not been located after reasonable inquiry or that person has not exercised his or her right to recover the vehicle, article or thing by a claim.
+(b) there is such a person but that person has not exercised his or her right to recover the vehicle, article or thing by a claim.

+[Act 38 of 2018 wef 02/01/2019]

 (3) Where a vehicle, article or thing which is moved to or surrendered at a holding yard under section 45, 46 or 50 becomes unclaimed, an authorised officer may, after giving one month’s notice in theGazetteof his or her intention to do so —